 (2) Subdivision.
-The division, subdivision, de facto subdivision, or partition of the Property, including transfer of development rights, whether by physical, legal, or any other process, is prohibited.
+The division, subdivision, de facto subdivision, or partition of the Property, including transfer of development rights, whether by physical, legal, or any other process, and including the lease of any portion less than one hundred percent (100%) of the Property for a term in excess of twenty (20) years is prohibited.

 Commentary.
 There are multiple reasons to prohibit subdivision, including avoiding the enforcement problems and additional monitoring expenses arising from additional owners, maintaining sufficient acreage in single ownership to support agricultural uses, and avoiding fragmentation of habitat.
 Especially if use of certain parcels is severely limited, those parcels should not be sold separately because their severe restrictions would increase the risk that a court might terminate the easement.
 Consider, however, whether to permit subdivision for the purpose of transferring a portion of the Property to an appropriate organization for use for park, nature preserve, public trail or other conservation purposes.
+Some farm leases are for longer than 20 years and may be for less than the entire Property, so that language may need to be adjusted.